Anarta kingdom: Both Duryodhana and Arjuna arrive at Anarta city (Dwaraka) seeking alliance

 Both Duryodhana and Arjuna arrived at the city of Anarta (Dwaraka alias Dwaravati) seeking alliance of Yadavas, to join their side in the Kurukshetra War.
 Some Yadava heroes allied with Kauravas while others allied with the Pandavas.
 Vasudeva Krishna allied with the Pandavas and promised not to take any weapons in the battle.
 Thus he took part in the war not as a warrior, but as a diplomat, an ambassador of peace, an adviser on war-strategy and as the guide and car-driver of Arjuna.
 The army owned by Vasudeva Krishna, called the Narayani Sena was given to Duryodhana.
-The Narayani Sena consisted of a large body of cowherd warriors, all of whom are able to fight in the thick of battle.
+The Narayani Sena consisted of a large body of cowherd warriors, all of whom can fight in the thick of battle.
 Another hero Bala Rama, took a neutral standpoint, though he wished to aid Duryodhana, because he cannot fight against his brother Vasudeva Krishna, who had already joined the Pandavas.
 Thus he will not fight for any of the parties and wished to set for a pilgrimage over Sarasvati River.
 The Bhoja Yadava hero, Kritavarman joined Duryodhana with a body of troops numbering an Akshauhini of troops.
 Another Yadava hero, Satyaki joined the Pandavas, with an Akshohini of troops.